prebid/prebid-server-java/docs/config-app.md

 - `geolocation.type` - set the geo location service provider, can be `maxmind` or custom provided by hosting company.
 - `geolocation.maxmind` - section for [MaxMind](https://www.maxmind.com) configuration as geo location service provider.
 - `geolocation.maxmind.remote-file-syncer` - use RemoteFileSyncer component for downloading/updating MaxMind database file.
 See [RemoteFileSyncer](#remote-file-syncer) section for its configuration.
+- `geolocation.configurations[]` - a list of geo-lookup configurations for the `configuration` `geolocation.type`
+- `geolocation.configurations[].address-pattern` - an address pattern for matching an IP to look up
+- `geolocation.configurations[].geo-info.continent` - a continent to return on the `configuration` geo-lookup
+- `geolocation.configurations[].geo-info.country` - a country to return on the `configuration` geo-lookup
+- `geolocation.configurations[].geo-info.region` - a region to return on the `configuration` geo-lookup
+- `geolocation.configurations[].geo-info.region-code` - a region code to return on the `configuration` geo-lookup
+- `geolocation.configurations[].geo-info.city` - a city to return on the `configuration` geo-lookup
+- `geolocation.configurations[].geo-info.metro-google` - a metro Google to return on the `configuration` geo-lookup
+- `geolocation.configurations[].geo-info.metro-nielsen` - a metro Nielsen to return on the `configuration` geo-lookup
+- `geolocation.configurations[].geo-info.zip` - a zip to return on the `configuration` geo-lookup
+- `geolocation.configurations[].geo-info.connection-speed` - a connection-speed to return on the `configuration` geo-lookup
+- `geolocation.configurations[].geo-info.lat` - a lat to return on the `configuration` geo-lookup
+- `geolocation.configurations[].geo-info.lon` - a lon to return on the `configuration` geo-lookup
+- `geolocation.configurations[].geo-info.time-zone` - a time zone to return on the `configuration` geo-lookup

+## IPv6
+- `ipv6.always-mask-right` - a bit mask for masking an IPv6 address of the device
+- `ipv6.anon-left-mask-bits` - a bit mask for anonymizing an IPv6 address of the device
+- `ipv6.private-networks` - a list of known private/local networks to skip masking of an IP address of the device

 ## Analytics
 - `analytics.global.adapters` - Names of analytics adapters that will work for each request, except those disabled at the account level.

+For the `pubstack` analytics adapter
 - `analytics.pubstack.enabled` - if equals to `true` the Pubstack analytics module will be enabled.
 Default value is `false`.
 - `analytics.pubstack.endpoint` - url for reporting events and fetching configuration.
 - `analytics.pubstack.scopeid` - defined the scope provided by the Pubstack Support Team.